11 Genius Ways to Repurpose Content

 infographic from ethos3

 Infographics are the darlings of the content world.
 They’re sexy, they’re informative, they’re easy to read, and boy do they get around.
 Infographics can be huge undertakings, requiring extensive research and design.
 But not all infographics need to be a major undertaking.
 Just start with a good graph or chart and pretty it up a bit.
 Go My Fair Lady on that graph.
-Add a little lipstick and blush with free content tools like Canva, Piktochart, or Infogram.
+Add a little lipstick and blush with free content tools like Canva or Piktochart.

 Just make sure that initial data or graph is solid – no amount of powder or foundation can cover an ugly heart, although Ursula got pretty damn far in her Vanessa girl getup (Prince Eric isn’t the brightest dude in the world).
 Check out some free infographic templates here.